 - Asia Pacific financial services regulatory outlook

 After a decade of global regulatory reforms defined by the financial crisis and misconduct issues, the regulatory environment is changing profoundly.
 The international consensus on regulatory reform is fraying.
 Political appetite for globalization is retreating, and trade tensions are mounting.
 Technological change and social concerns are rising on regulators’ agendas.
 How can financial services firms ensure they have the foresight, governance, skills, and operational capabilities to adapt and respond to these trends effectively?

-The Deloitte Center for Regulatory Strategy outlooks are designed to provide a clear view of the regulatory landscape and of the actions firms should be taking to respond to regulation.
+The Deloitte Center for Regulatory Strategy outlooks are designed to provide a clear view of the regulatory landscape and of the steps that firms should take to respond to these regulations.
 The regulatory outlooks available are:

 Trust in the financial services industry remains low, despite the higher regulatory standards that have helped bolster public confidence.
 This is because much remains to be done for financial institutions to reclaim their social license to operate.

 A social license to operate relates to building a robust firm culture that drives good behavior; it also calls for proper governance and accountability within organizations.
 Finally, it lays out the need to forge stronger communities and societies through forward-looking endeavors like financial inclusion and sustainable finance.
 Asia Pacific financial services 2020 regulatory outlook explores how regulators will focus on these aspects of financial institutions’ social license to operate in the coming year.
 It also looks at how this will impact firms’ internal operations, how they harness technology, how they engage with their customers and society, and what firms need to do to meet these challenges.